paulinomary/paulinomary/README.md

-# 👋 Hi, I’m Mariana Paulino
+# 👋 Hi, I’m Mariana

 🎓 I’m currently pursuing a **Master’s in Engineering and Data Science** at the **University of Coimbra**.
 💻 I’m developing my **Master’s thesis in MERGE** (Music Emotion Recognition new GEneration) project, from **CISUC (Centre for Informatics and Systems of the University of Coimbra)**.